Nicolemann98/My-fullstack-project/README.md

 This project was deployed onto Heroku, the link for which is: https://nicole-full-stack-project-7589e5b487d3.herokuapp.com/

 Automatic deployments are enabled through Heroku.
 To deploy, simply git commit and push to the main branch.
 If however you want to host it yourself follow the following instructions.
-Note that I am assuming that you have a Heroku account, a GitHub account, and git bash installed with it linked to your GitHub account.
+Note that I am assuming that you have a GitHub account, git bash installed with it linked to your GitHub account, and Heroku installed with it linked to your GitHub account.
 If that is not the case, do that now.
+If you do not have the links to your GitHub account, you can follow the steps and link accounts when prompted by git bash and Heroku.

 First start by cloning this repository into your local GitHub account using the following steps.
 [See the GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository)), my steps are a copy provided in that documentation, with a few minor tweaks to make them specific to this repo.